 - TP6450 Transpersonal Business

-Courses can be taken in any order, although, it is recommended that TP5055 be taken last, when the calendar allows.
-Courses are 12 weeks in length and offered three semesters per year on a rotating basis.
+Courses can be taken in any order, although it is recommended that TP5055 be taken last when the calendar allows.
+Courses are 12 weeks in length and are offered four semesters per year on a rotating basis.
 Most students complete this certificate by taking one course a semester for five semesters.
 A student can complete this certificate in a shorter amount of time if they desire and if the course availability allows.

 After all coursework is completed, the student will need to write a final personal essay.
 This essay is required to obtain the Certificate of Completion.
 This essay of approximately 1000 words, submitted to firstname.lastname@example.org, should summarize the student’s intention for using what has been learned in the program.
 More information can be found in Moodle, under Student Resources.